OleksijKhodzko/obsidian-website/content/Questions.md

 2. What is the gauge-independent action in GR?
 3. Why energy would be unbounded from below if in [[Klein-Gordon equation]] $m^{2}$was less than $0$?
+4. Page 44 (Hadasz, Arodz).
+What the fuck is this explanation with Heisenberg uncertainty?
+5. Is spontaneous symmetry breaking relevant to symmetry only of the vacuum manifold or the symmetry has to be global (for the [[Lagrangian]]).